Thabo Cele: Career

 In 2016, Cele signed for Portuguese third division side Real S.C. from the KZN Academy in South Africa.

 In 2017, he signed for S.L.
 Benfica, Portugal's most successful club, before returning to Real S.C. on loan.

 In 2018, he signed for Cova da Piedade in the Portuguese second division.

 On 12 October 2021, after training with the team since September, he joined Polish side Radomiak Radom on a two-year deal.

+On 16 August 2023, Cele was transferred to Russian Premier League club Fakel Voronezh.
+In January 2025, Cele left Fakel by mutual consent.

+On 27 January 2025, Cele signed a three-and-a-half-year contract with Kaizer Chiefs.